dlvlj/form-generator-vue/README.md

 For footer notes, etc.

 ## Styling
-No default CSS is written in this component, you can write your own styles for the generated form. **BEM** methodology is beign used to enure no class conflicts with third party component library.
+No default CSS is present in form generator. **BEM** methodology is used to enure no class conflicts with third party component library.

 #### Classes
 * form - **"generated-form"**